The Appearance and Cognition of Nonexistent Phenomena

 Cognitive appearances of nonexistent objects may arise in both non-conceptual and conceptual cognition.
 In distorted sensory non-conceptual cognition, we may see a hallucination of a unicorn in an empty meadow.
 In distorted conceptual cognition, we may imagine a unicorn in a meadow.
 If the nonexistent objects – unicorns – do not actually exist, then how can cognitive appearances of them arise?

-Appearances of Nonexistent Objects, Such as Unicorns, in Sensory Non-conceptual Cognition
+Appearances of Nonexistent Objects, Such as Unicorns, in Sensory Non-Conceptual Cognition

 Gelug